sanskaarz/LearnHTML/README.md

 # LearnHTML
-This website include almost all the HTML tags.
+index.html file of this repo includes almost all the HTML tags.